-A different indicator was shown in breaking down Kerry (and Nader) support vs. Bush according to voter education levels.
+A different indicator was shown in breaking down Kerry (and Nader) support vs. Bush according to voter education levels (CNN).
 This time the vote of those least educated split evenly.
 (Gore won this category in 2000; this is the class where Rove scored his biggest gains.)
 By far the greatest variation between parties occurred among those who are most-educated, e.g., those with postgraduate degrees.
 This trend grows even stronger when comparing red-vs-blue states according to percentile of college grads.
-(Note: this chart relates to the 2000 election, which differs here from 2004 only in that Kerry won New Hampshire.)
+(Note: the Gin and Tacos chart relates to the 2000 election, which differs here from 2004 only in that Kerry won New Hampshire.)

 America's tax-exempt churches have become centers of relentlessly vigorous political activism.
-This happened before, cyclically, in the Great Awakenings of the early 1700s and 1800s, the Know Nothings, the Temperance Movement, Depression-era spirituality etc. Still, we who lived amid five decades of confident post-WWII secular consensus have never witnessed such vociferous partisanship from the nation's pulpits.
+This happened before, cyclically, in the Great Awakenings of the early 1700s and 1800s, the Know-Nothing Movement, the Temperance Movement, Depression-era spirituality, etc. Still, we who lived amid five decades of confident post-WWII secular consensus have never witnessed such vociferous partisanship from the nation's pulpits (Viguerie et al.).

 In fairness, many of Karl Rove's faith-based activists claim they did not start a culture war, but are retaliating for past insults.
 Did liberalism dig the very hole it was just buried in, by supporting radicals who deliberately offended middle class families whenever possible?
 By endlessly berating people with guilt and never using praise?
 By upping the "tolerance" ante insatiably, while sneering at folks who simply want a little tradition and decorum?
-A surprising number of liberal thinkers seem at last willing to consider this possibility -- that extremist indignation junkies of the left may be just as dangerous to the Modern Enlightenment as those who screech damnation from the right.
-(For more on this, see "Indignation and Moral Values," below.)
+A surprising number of liberal thinkers seem at last willing to consider this possibility — that extremist indignation junkies of the left may be just as dangerous to the Modern Enlightenment as those who screech damnation from the right.

-INDIGNATION AND MORAL VALUES: Science now calls indignation a distinct physiological state -- one that triggers secretion of active chemicals in the brain, delivering a "high" with addictive traits, very similar to opium.
+Science now calls indignation a distinct physiological state — one that triggers secretion of active chemicals in the brain, delivering a "high" with addictive traits very similar to opium.

 We've all felt the self-righteous rush.
 It's seductive, and deeply human.